department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 - Available on all programs
 - You must make premium payments for 20 years.
-- Has slightly higher premium payments than a a 30 Payment Life policy
+- Has slightly higher premium payments than a 30 Payment Life policy
 - Has loan and cash value

 #### Premium rates